 - If their internship is related to academic study, students may also have the option to design a “Reading and Research” course with a faculty member as a way to receive credit.
 This option is open to all College students.
 Please speak with your College adviser if you wish to explore this option.

-- If you plan to take other courses during the Summer Quarter in which you will be registered, please contact Career Advancement before registering.
+- If you plan to take other courses during the Summer Quarter in which you will be registered for the practicum, please contact Career Advancement before registering.

 - The University of Chicago will not take on the liability of students and Career Advancement staff members will not sign the “Hold Harmless” agreements of employers.
-If your employer is requiring one of these agreements, contact Alison DeVries at firstname.lastname@example.org.
+If your employer is requiring one of these agreements, contact Melissa Ross at email@example.com.

 Notes for Fourth-Year Students

 The internship practicum can only appear on student transcripts in the summer.
-Fourth year students graduating in June should contact Alison DeVries at email@example.com if they wish to register for the practicum in their fourth year.
+Fourth year students graduating in June should contact Melissa Ross at firstname.lastname@example.org if they wish to register for the practicum in their fourth year.

 Notes for International Students